Dan Lambert: Coaching career

 After retiring as a player in 2009, Lambert joined the Kelowna Rockets organization, first as an assistant coach and then as the head coach.
 As head coach, he led the Rockets to a runner-up finish at the 2015 Memorial Cup.
 He also served as one of Canada's three head coaches for the 2014 World Under-17 Hockey Challenge.

 Lambert was hired as an assistant coach by the Buffalo Sabres in July 2015.
 On May 16, 2016, in a reorganization within the Sabres coaching staff, Lambert was assigned head coaching duties of the Rochester Americans.
 Lambert was fired as Amerks head coach at the end of the 2016-17 season but was then hired to coach the Spokane Chiefs of the Western Hockey League.

 After two seasons as head coach of the Spokane Chiefs, Lambert left the organization in June 2019 to become an assistant coach with the Nashville Predators.

+As of 30 May 2023, Lambert is no longer the assistant coach of the Nashville Predators, after serving as the assistant coach from 2019-2023.
+Consulting on the team's forward group and working with its power-play units, Nashville went 19.5 percent on the man-advantage during Lambert's tenure, including a 24.4 percent mark in 2021-22, the highest in team history.